 Marriage is a partnership, but with the introduction of business and property ownership, child custody matters or new family inheritances, relationships can have a legal side, too.
-Mahoney Nashatka Richmond Divorce attorneys Virginia Beach can help you address your unique marital circumstances through sound legal advice and forward-thinking solutions, and ensure that your goals, your assets – and your marriage – are properly protected.
+Mahoney & Richmond divorce attorneys can help you address your unique marital circumstances through sound, legal advice, and forward-thinking solutions, and ensure that your goals, your assets – and your marriage – are properly protected.

 Entering a marital agreement is prudent when: